 Crete and the Mediterranean at the End of the Bronze Age

-For many years now Prof. Elisabetta Borgna has been taking part to projects organized by the Scuola Archeologica Italiana di Atene, which aim at studying and publishing the archaeological contexts discovered in the course of an old excavation cycle held by the Scuola in Festòs, Crete ('50s–'70s), focusing especially on some complexes dating to the late Bronze Age (Late Minoan IIIB-C, 13th–11th cent.
+For many years now, Prof. Elisabetta Borgna has been taking part in projects organized by the Scuola Archeologica Italiana di Atene, which aims to study and publish archaeological contexts discovered in the course of an old excavation cycle held by the Scuola in Festòs, Crete (1950s–1970s), focusing especially on some complexes dating to the late Bronze Age (Late Minoan IIIB-C, 13th–11th cent.
 BC).

 Starting in 2020, the research team of Udine is bound to participate in a new field-survey project involving a pool of Italian universities coordinated by the University of Catania, in collaboration with the Scuola Archeologica Italiana di Atene.

 - Study of material culture: ceramic and bronzes.